Crambor/File-Sorter/README.md

 `FileSorter.exe` will automatically run as a background process.
 If you wish to run the python version in the background, change the extension of the python file to `.pyw`.

+If you wish for any non-specified extensions to be sorted into a miscellaneous folder, change the config option `misc_enabled` to `true`.

 ### Changing folders and extensions

 The extensions and their corresponding folders to be sorted into can be changed inside the `config.txt` config file.
 To add a new folder to sort into, you just apply the following template inside `config.txt`: